Thirumurugan240/Model_Quantization/README.md

-# Model Quantisation — Teaching Kit (Qwen2.5-0.5B, runs on CPU)
+# Model Quantisation — (Qwen2.5-0.5B, runs on CPU)

 A hands-on package for teaching **model quantisation** and running a quantised LLM **locally** for fast output.
 Built and tested on a **CPU-only Windows**